17keerti/pewlett-hackard-analysis/README.md

 - As the "silver tsunami" begins to make an impact, there are 72,458 roles that will need to be filled across 7 different categories in the organization.

 - A total of 1,549 employees are eligible for mentorship program.

+- We can query to find the number of employees by department name who are leaving the organisation.